brunowallisonf/js-expert-ew/README.md

 # js-expert-ew
-Code from js expert training from Erick Wendel
+Code from js expert training by Erick Wendel